 Step 3: Prepare Filling

-- Crumble 100 g firm tofu into the large mixing bowl with potato centers.100 g firm tofu
+- Crumble firm tofu into the large mixing bowl with potato centers.100 grams firm tofu

-- Add the remaining filling ingredients to this mixing bowl, including vegan mayonnaise, Dijon mustard, apple cider vinegar, nutritional yeast, salt, onion powder, ground turmeric and paprika.4 tbsp vegan mayonnaise, 1 tsp Dijon mustard, 1 tsp apple cider vinegar, 1 tsp nutritional yest, ¼ tsp salt, ¼ tsp onion powder, ⅛ tsp ground turmeric, ⅛ tsp paprika
+- Add the remaining filling ingredients to this mixing bowl.¼ cup vegan mayonnaise, 1 teaspoon Dijon mustard, 1 teaspoon apple cider vinegar, 1 teaspoon nutritional yest, ¼ teaspoon salt, ¼ teaspoon onion powder, ⅛ teaspoon ground turmeric, ⅛ teaspoon paprika

 - Use an electric hand mixer to beat this together.
 Continue until the filling is mostly smooth; some small bits of tofu will remain.
 Alternatively, blend the filling in a food processor if you’d like it completely smooth.